Mara-Li/Knitting-bot/README.md

 ### Slash Commands

 If you want to manually update a thread, you can use the slash commands:
-- `/update-specific-thread [thread]` : Update a specific thread
+- `/update thread [thread]` : Update a specific thread
-- `/update-all-threads` : Update all threads in the server
+- `/update all` : Update all threads in the server
-- `/update-thread` : Update the thread where the command is used
+- `/update here` : Update the thread where the command is used

 These commands don't appear for user that doesn't have the `manage thread` permission.